 Applicants considered for a Townsend Merit Scholarship will:

 - Be a new applicant for admission to Friends Upper School for 9th or 10th grade.

 - Demonstrate a proven record of strong academic achievement as demonstrated by current academic transcripts and standardized test scores

 - Share evidence of being an active member of communities through service, clubs, and activities

 - Exemplify the qualities consistent with the mission and philosophy of Friends School and advance the School’s Quaker values of simplicity, peace, integrity, community, equality, and stewardship.

 Semifinalists will be invited to an on-campus interview event for families in late January.
-Merit Scholarship recipients will receive notification of award with their admission decision on February 21, 2019.
+Merit Scholarship recipients will receive notification of award with their admission decision in February 2020.